 Add a New Version:

 To add a new version directly from an existing version:

-- From the Versions Dialog of a document, click the Add Version option.
+- In the Versions dialog box of a document, select the Add Version

 Automatically Creating Versions

 A user can turn on auto-versioning for a document.
 Auto-versioning means that when another user edits the document (other than the person who enabled the setting), a new version will be created.
 If the person who enabled the setting edits the document, then it will not automatically create a new version.
 The document will stay in this auto-version mode until the user disables the auto-versioning option.

 To set the Auto-versioning option for a document, go to the document's More Options menu and select the Auto Version option.